campusrover/sumobots/README.md

 ## Introduction <a name="introduction"></a>
 ### Problem Statement
 The objective of this project was to design an autonomous robot in the style of a sumo combat robot.
 These are small, agile, autonomous robots designed to force their adversary (in our case, a physically identical copy of the robot) out of the circular sumo arena.
-This project encompassed the creation of the custom simulated robot models, the Gazebo world with the sumo arena, and the primary task of programming robot behavior.
+The scope of our project involved the design of the custom simulated robot models as well as the Gazebo world with the sumo arena, and the primary task of programming robot behavior.
 Our goal was to use coevolutionary methods to evolve the topology of neural networks that would be used to control our robots.
 Specifically, during training, robots are drawn from a population, paired up within the sumo arena, and assigned a fitness payoff in accordance with the outcome of the fight.
 Robots then have a likelihood of "reproducing" based on their assigned fitness payoff.
 With enough time and a sufficiently large population, the hypothesis was that we'd see robot behavior that was interesting, sophisticated, and entertaining in the sumo wrestling match.

 ### Relevant Literature
 We make use of the [NEAT algorithm](http://nn.cs.utexas.edu/downloads/papers/stanley.cec02.pdf) (Stanley and Miikkulainen, 2002) to evolve the neural network topology.
 Other papers that informed our process includes [(Ficici and Pollack, 1998)](https://pdfs.semanticscholar.org/9979/ababa4100cf35afc1c8be8777326134d14fd.pdf), specifically their work on the problem of "Mediocre Stable States" within competitive coevolution.

 ## What Was Created <a name="whatwascreated"></a>
+### Technical Descriptions and Illustrations

+### Algorithms, Modules, Techniques

+### Problems Encountered
+One of the problems we encountered during coevolutionary training was stagnation caused by the existence of Mediocre Stable States (MSS), a phenomenon that is well-documented within the coevolutionary literature [(Ficici and Pollack, 1998)](https://pdfs.semanticscholar.org/9979/ababa4100cf35afc1c8be8777326134d14fd.pdf).
+Specifically, our sumobots consistently got stuck with a strategy of simply remaining stationary throughout the entire fight.
+This was evidently due to the fact that any movement at all turned out to be too high a risk, that is, would too often result in the robot falling off the sumo arena platform.
+The solution we came up with was to modify our payoff assignments in two ways.
+Firstly, we explicitly incentivized movement toward one's opponent by assigning a negative payoff to each robot proportional with the distance between the robots.
+And secondly, we withheld any positive payoff from the winning robot if the winner was more than 1 meter away from the opponent at the moment when the opponent fell off the platform.
+These two changes worked together to incentivize active movement of the robots toward each other, and thereby make for a more interesting and exciting fight.

+## Reflections

 ## References